cdown/chrisdown.name/source/_posts/2013-08-01-avoiding-bash-pitfalls-and-code-smells.md

 ---
 layout: post
 title: Avoiding bash pitfalls and code smells
-description: A video of the talk I did at WebCamp Kuala Lumpur about Bash pitfalls.
 ---

 A few months ago, I did a talk at [WebCamp KL][wckl] about avoiding bash